georgewitteman/cs365-scrabble/README.md

     (trade-in! g ‘(0 2))

+The following functions are also available to do the best move:

+  - `(find-best-move g)`: Output the best move
+  - `(do-best-move! g)`: Modifies the game `g` with the best move.

+If you want to play against the computer you can manually do a move for yourself, and then immediately run `(do-best-move! g)` for player 2.

 ### Algorithm vs. Algorithm

 You can also have the computer play games entirely on it's own.
 There are 3 functions to do this: